Te Ngākau Civic Square: Civic Administration Building

 The six-storey Civic Administration Building (CAB) was designed by architects Stephenson and Turner and completed in 1992.
 The building follows the curve of Wakefield Street and fills in the south-west corner of the square.
 The CAB is joined to the older Municipal Office Building by a large glazed atrium.
 Originally it was joined to the new central library building by a portico on the third storey, but that was removed in 2014-2015.
 The building had a colonnade along both of its frontages to Wakefield Street and to the square.
 The exterior was formed from pre-cast concrete panels, and the building interior was designed with raised access floors with under-floor ventilation and access to wired services.
 Attention was paid to the durability of the concrete used in the building, which was expected to last a long time.

 The CAB was closed after suffering structural damage in the 2016 Kaikōura earthquake.
 Props were installed inside the building so that workers could enter to retrieve items.
 More cracks in the floors were discovered in 2020.
-In March 2024, Wellington City Council confirmed that the building had suffered irreparable damage in the 2016 earthquake, and stated that demolition would begin in April 2024.
+In March 2024, Wellington City Council confirmed that the building had suffered irreparable damage in the 2016 earthquake.
+Demolition was finished in February 2025.